Flagsmith/flagsmith/docs/docs/clients/server-side.md

    offline mode.

-To use it as a default handler, we recommend using the [flagsmith CLI](https://github.com/Flagsmith/flagsmith-cli) to generate the environment document and use our LocalFileHandler class, but you can also create your own offline handlers, by extending the base class.
+To use it as a default handler, we recommend using the [flagsmith CLI](https://github.com/Flagsmith/flagsmith-cli) to generate the [Environment Document](/clients/overview#the-environment-document) and use our LocalFileHandler class, but you can also create your own offline handlers, by extending the base class.

 <Tabs groupId="language">
 <TabItem value="python" label="Python">